City-of-Turku/kada/code/modules/features/kada_search_sarnia_feature/README.txt

-The Sarnia entity type is also exported as a part of the feature, but the current version of Feature doesn't seem to be able to import it; thus, it's added in a tkufi_search_feature.install update hook.
+The Sarnia entity type is also exported as a part of the feature, but the current version of Feature doesn't seem to be able to import it; thus, it's added in a kada_search_feature.install update hook.

 == SARNIA ==
-- sarnia_driveturku_sarnia_search: Basic Sarnia configuration, doesn't work that well with Features, so check the .install file for update hook which sets some configuration.
+- sarnia_kada_sarnia_search: Basic Sarnia configuration, doesn't work that well with Features, so check the .install file for update hook which sets some configuration.

 == SEARCH INDEX ==
-- sarnia_driveturku_sarnia_search: Sarnia index for mapping field and facet configuration to Drupal which are available in the Search server.
+- sarnia_kada_sarnia_search: Sarnia index for mapping field and facet configuration to Drupal which are available in the Search server.

 == SEARCH SERVER ==
-- driveturku_sarnia_search: Checks the Solr index and makes different types of field available for the Sarnia indexer.
+- kada_sarnia_search: Checks the Solr index and makes different types of field available for the Sarnia indexer.

 == VIEWS ==
-- driveturku_sarnia_search: Sarnia index view, which is displaying required content from Solr index.
+- kada_sarnia_search: Sarnia index view, which is displaying required content from Solr index.

 == QUIRKS ==
 About nothing other than the Data field in Views works, so use that to access any